 A great deal of manual effort is required before you end up holding the intense-tasting sticks in your hands.
 This starts with the manual pollination an, which becomes necessary outside Central America because of the lack of natural pollinators.
 In addition, one has only one day to pollinate the flower.

 The costly treatment and that Fermentation processwhich then turn the green capsule fruit into the flavorful pod, also lead to the high cost.

 However, the price is subject to wide fluctuations.
 A sharp rise the last few years have been marked by poor harvests.
-Unfortunately also the Food industry the price is rising more and more, as it has to cover its constantly increasing demand.
+Unfortunately also the Food industry the price more and more as it has to meet its ever-increasing demand.

 Terms and what they mean

-At Jungle of designations in the food industry it's easy to get lost.
-But don't be afraid here, you'll get the hang of it very quickly.
+At Jungle of designations in the food industry you can easily get lost.
+But don't worry, you'll get an overview here very quickly.

 Of course, the best way to use your cooking, baking and ice cream making real vanilla buys.
-It is recommended to stock up at specialized dealers, such as.
-Madavanilla*.
+It is recommended to stock up at specialized dealers, such as at Madavanilla*.